-The Vesicoureteral Reflux (VUR) Program at Boston Children's Hospital treats children with this condition.
 Many children may need no more than antibiotics and regular follow-up imaging tests.
-If surgery is necessary, your child will have access to the latest procedures, including minimally invasive surgery.
+However, if surgery is necessary, your child will have access to the latest procedures, including minimally invasive surgery.

 Vesicoureteral reflux, or VUR, occurs when urine flows in the wrong direction out of the bladder, backing up into the ureters and kidneys.

 Normally, urine flows down from the kidneys, passing through tubes called the ureters, and then enters the bladder.
 The urine then exits the body through the urethra.
 In most children, this is a one-way process, and urine does not move in the wrong direction from the bladder into the ureters and kidneys.
 But if your child has vesicoureteral reflux, the urine does move backward into the ureters and kidney.
 Some children only have mild VUR, while others have large amounts of urine moving backward into their kidneys.